Romanos the Melodist

-Romanos the Melodist (Ῥωμανὸς ὁ Μελωδός; late 5th-century — after 555) was a Byzantine hymnographer and composer, who is a central early figure in the history of Byzantine music.
+Romanos the Melodist (Ῥωμανὸς ὁ Μελωδός; late 5th-century – after 555) was a Byzantine hymnographer and composer, who is a central early figure in the history of Byzantine music.
 Called "the Pindar of rhythmic poetry", he flourished during the sixth century, though the earliest manuscripts of his works are dated centuries after this.
 He was the foremost Kontakion composer of his time.

 Life

-The main source of information about the life of Romanos comes from the Menaion for October.
-Beyond this, his name is mentioned by only two other ancient sources. once in the eighth-century poet St. Germanos and once in the Souda (s. v. anaklomenon) where he is called "Romanos the melodist".
-From this scanty evidence we learn that he was born to a Jewish family in either Emesa (modern-day Homs) or Damascus in Syria.
+The main biographical source for Romanos is the Menaion for October.
+Elsewhere, he is only mentioned by Germanus I of Constantinople in the 8th-century, and in the 10th-century Souda (where he is called "Romanos the melodist").
+According to the sources, Romanos was born some time in the late 5th-century, in a site in Syria known as Emesa, to a Jewish family.
 He was baptized as a young boy (though whether or not his parents also converted is uncertain).
-Having moved to Berytus (Beirut), he was ordained a deacon in the Church of the Resurrection there.
+He moved to Berytus (Beirut) where he was ordained as a deacon in the Church of the Resurrection.
+Later, he moved to Constantinople, where he died and was buried in the Church of the Virgin.

-He later moved to Constantinople during the reign of the emperor Anastasius—on the question whether Anastasius I (491-518) or Anastasius II (713-716) is meant, the renowned Byzantinologist Prof. Karl Krumbacher favours the earlier date.
-There he served as sacristan in the "Great Church" (Hagia Sophia), residing to the end of his life at the Monastery of Kyros, where he was buried along with his disciple St. Ananias.

-If those scholars who believe that he lived during the reign of the earlier Anastasius are correct, then he may have continued writing during the reign of Emperor Justinian (527-65), who was himself a hymn-writer; this would make him a contemporary of two other famous Byzantine hymnographers, Anastasios and Kyriakos.